-Although some study centers permit students to retake (or re-sit) a final examination several weeks or months after the original examination period has taken place, CSU IP participants are not permitted to retake exams once the academic year at their study center has ended.
+Although some study centers permit students to retake (or re-sit) a final examination several weeks or months after the original examination period has taken place, CSU IP participants are not permitted to retake exams once they have concluded their studies abroad.
+In cases when CSU IP has made an exception due to extenuating circumstances, the second exam must be taken within one semester of when the first exam took place.

-K. Preparatory Language Program
+K. Intensive Language Program (ILP)

-Some IP programs require that IP participants take in an intensive language course referred to as the "Preparatory Language Program" or "PLP" before the academic year begins.
-The PLP is designed to assist students with advancing their language skills to enable them to be more successful in taking courses in the language of their host country.
-The PLP is mandatory for all students who study in Chile, France, Germany, Italy or Spain (Granada and Madrid).
+Some CSU IP programs require that CSU IP participants take in an intensive language course referred to as the "Intensive Language Program" or "ILP" before their studies begins.
+The ILP is designed to assist students with advancing their language skills to enable them to be more successful in taking courses in the language of their host country.
+The ILP is mandatory for all students who study in Chile, France, Germany, Italy, or Spain (Granada and Madrid).

-Students with advanced language skills who are admitted to CSU IP for a second year of study at the same location (known as "renewal students") are exempt from the PLP requirement.
-Students who study for a second year abroad but who transfer from one study center location to another (known as "transfer students") are required to take the PLP in the second year.
+Students with advanced language skills who are admitted to CSU IP for a second semester at the same location are exempt from the ILP requirement.
+Students who study for a second semester but who transfer from one study center location to another are required to take the ILP at their new study center.
+CSU IP may consider exceptions on a case by case basis.

-Students who are native speakers of the language of their host country with fluency in the four areas of language acquisition (listening, speaking, reading and writing) may quality for an exemption upon the discretion of the CSU IP Director.
+Students who are native speakers of the language of their host country with fluency in the four areas of language acquisition (listening, speaking, reading, and writing) may qualify for an exemption from CSU IP.